tasgon/bevy_iced/README.md

 }
 ```

-See the [examples](https://github.com/tasgon/bevy_iced/tree/master/examples) folder for more details on how to use the crate.
+See the [examples](https://github.com/tasgon/bevy_iced/tree/master/examples) and the [documentation](https://docs.rs/bevy_iced) for more details on how to use the crate.

 ## Todo

+- Properly update viewport information
 - Add support for programs that are `Send + Sync` (It's actually pretty simple to support it, but I'd like to do it in a somewhat clean manner)
 - Multi-window support
 - Bind programs to individual stages